Heidi-Ahmed-Holiel/-Automatic-ECG-Classification-Using-Continuous-Wavelet-Transform-and-Convolutional-Neural-Network/README.md

 ## Results

 - The performance of each model is evaluated based on accuracy and computational efficiency.
-- VGG-16 emerged as the most accurate model, albeit with higher computational demands.
+- VGG-16 emerged as the most accurate model with accuracy 88%, albeit with higher computational demands.

 ## Conclusion